siriusphp/filtration/docs/other.md

 # Other uses of SiriusFiltration

+## Output filtering

+Most of the times, filters are used to sanitize incoming data but filters are just a way to convert alter data.
-Most of the times there are differences between the way an aplication stores its data and the way that data is displayed.
-Dates might be localized, article content might be truncated etc.
+There are situations when the data that is stored by your app must be displayed in a different way; dates might be localized, article content might be truncated etc.
 If your application is pluggable you might also want to allow other developers to inject their own filters

 Below is a simple example on how you might use the filtrator with your data for output.